AplaProject/apla-docs-en/introduction/templates2.rst

       Div(class1 class2, This is a paragraph.)

-EcosysParam(Name, Index, Source)
+EEcosysParam(Name, Index, Source)
 ==============================
-Функция выводит значение параметра из таблицы parameters текущей экосистемы. Если есть языковый ресурс c полученным именем, то подставится его значение.
+This function gets a parameter value from the parameters table of the current ecosystem.
+If there is a language resource for the resulting name, it will be translated accordingly.

-* *Name* - имя значения;
+* *Name* - value name;
-* *Index* - вы можете указать порядковый номер значения c 1, если параметр является список с элементами раззделенными запятыми. например, *gender = male,female*, тогда EcosysParam(gender, 2) возвратит *female*.
+* *Index* - in cases where the requested parameter is a list of elements separated by commas, you can specify an index starting from 1.
+For example, if *gender = male,female*, then EcosysParam(gender, 2) will return *female*.
-* *Source* - вы можете получить значения параметра разделенными запятыми в виде объекта *data*. В дальнейшем этот список можно указывать в качестве источника данных как для *Table*, так и для *Select*. Если вы указывайте этот параметр, то сама команда не будет возвращать значение, а возвратит список.
+* *Source* - you can receive the parameter values separated by commas as a *data* object.
+After that you will be able to specify this list as a data source for both *Table* and *Select*.
+If you specify this parameter, then the function will return a list as a *Data* object, not a separate value.

 .. code:: js